makkus/freckles_website/pages/02.blog/example-seafile/item.md

     headinglevel: 3
 ---

 This article will show how to setup a [Seafile](https://seafile.com) server using `freckelize`.
 I found *Seafile* always hard to install in an automated way. *Seafile* doesn't offer system packages, and their (manual) setup scripts require user interaction, which makes it tricky to run non-interactively.
-There are some ways of using those setup scripts without user input, but those are a bit tricky to figure out.
+There are some ways of using those setup scripts without user input, but those are a non-obvious to figure out.

 ===

 I think nowadays *Seafile* also offers a Docker image.
 But you have to be of the opinion that using Docker for this kind of service is a good idea.
 Which I am not.
 But that's a different topic, and probably another blog post :-)

 For this article, if you want to understand all of the things involved, I'd also recommend reading [the post about the `static-website`-adapter](/blog/example-static-website).
-And also probably [the one about data-centric environment management](/blog/data-centric-environment-management).Not necessary for only the 'Quickstart' part though.
+And also probably [the one about data-centric environment management](/blog/data-centric-environment-management).
+Not necessary for only the 'Quickstart' part though.

 ---
 ** NOTE **